justinmahar/articulate-nlg/README.md

 ### • `maybe(text: string)`

 Creates a template that results in a 50/50 choice between an empty string or the provided text.
+The same as using `choose(["", text])`.

 You cannot use a `|` character in the text.
 If you need this character, use `say("pipe")` and have the `"pipe"` key map to `"|"`.